SpikeHimself/XStorage/Docs/README.Thunderstore.md

 	* Fix a compatibility issue whereby the Take All button would stop working if another mod added more buttons to the container panel

+* Known issue:

+	* The panel will not grow higher than 1 row when you set MaxColumns to 1.
+I'll address this in the next release.

 <details>
 <summary>Click to view previous versions</summary>